stfc/PSyclone/doc/transformations.rst

 alphabetical order below (a number of these have specialisations which can be found in the API-specific sections).

-.. note:: PSyclone currently only supports OpenACC transformations
+.. note:: PSyclone currently only supports OpenACC and OpenCL
-	  for the GOcean 1.0 API.
+	  transformations for the GOcean 1.0 API.
 Attempts to apply these transformations to (members of) Schedules from other APIs will be rejected.

 ####